With so many ski resorts in Hokkaido, Japan's northern island is a dream destination for skiers and snowboarders!

 Here you can enjoy some of the finest powder in Hokkaido.
 From the summit, you'll have a view of the city of Otaru and the Sea of Japan.
 There's a beginner's course and a snow park where you can enjoy sledding and tubing, so it's great for families.
 Local buses run daily during the season.

 Sapporo Bankei Ski Area

-It's about a 20-minute drive from central Sapporo and open at night until 22:00.
-You can enjoy 17 runs, from a gentle course that even beginners and families can enjoy to a one that has been the setting for international competitions where top athletes compete.
+It's about a 20-minute drive from central Sapporo and opens at night until 22:00.
+You can enjoy 17 runs, from a gentle course that even beginners and families can enjoy to one that has been the setting for international competitions where top athletes compete.

 Niseko Mountain Resort Grand Hirafu

 One of the largest resorts in Japan with a total of 30 courses and the finest snow quality.
 There are plenty of surrounding hotels, restaurants, and hot springs.
 Tourists come from all over the world, so you can exchange different cultures.